 Agreeing standardised metrics to capture the state of the planet has not been achieved

 “The French study found 40 to 50 per cent of bank loan books are exposed to nature,” he says.
-“That’s considerable, particularly if you marry it with the scale of environmental degradation, where we are losing around a football pitch of primary rainforest every six seconds.
-It’s an extraordinary number.
-If you look at this bluntly and start putting the factors together, it means switching from “‘Let's care for pandas” to a serious assessment of economic risk and reality.”
+“That’s considerable, particularly if you marry it with the scale of environmental degradation.
+If you start putting the factors together, it means switching from “‘Let's care for pandas” to a serious assessment of economic risk and reality.”

 But agreeing standardised metrics to capture the state of the planet, with the aim of managing better outcomes for all, has not been achieved.